Dennis Etchison: Film studies and screen work

 However, franchise producer Moustapha Akkad rejected the Etchison script, calling it "too cerebral" and insisting that any new Halloween sequel must feature Myers as a flesh and blood killer.
-In an interview, Etchison explained how he received the phone call informing him of the rejection of his script.
 Etchison said, "I received a call from Debra Hill and she said, 'Dennis, I just wanted you to know that John and I have sold our interest in the title 'Halloween' and unfortunately, your script was not part of the deal."
+Carpenter and Hill signed all of their rights away to Akkad, who gained ownership.